TrevorCD/LED-Audio-Visualizer/README.md

 ## Description

-This project uses an arduino and MAX4466 to create sound reactivity that is outputted to LEDs.
-It is designed for use inside of totems for music festivals.
+This project uses an Arduino Nano and a MAX4466 (electret microphone and amp) to drive LEDs in response to sound.
+To achieve this, the Arduino polls the MAX4466's analog output at 10hz (adjustable), placing the samples in a circular buffer, and using the stored values to calculate a continuous average.
+Each sample is used in proportion to the continuous average to calculate the PWM output into an NPN bipolar transistor which drives the LEDs in parallel.
+Custom 3D printed parts are used to house the electronics and battery.

 ## Requirements